 Top 3 Questions About Direct Air Capture (DAC) Answered

 Carbon is the main component used in most chemical industries to produce chemicals and fuels and manufacture plastics, pharmaceuticals, furniture, clothing, etc. As per CO2 Value Europe, 90% of the carbon demands are currently fulfilled by fossil resources, depleting fossil resources, and increasing global warming.
-Hence, Carbon Capture and Storage (CCS) technology are imperative to reduce CO2 emissions by factories/plants/industries and vehicles and decrease global warming.
+Hence, Carbon Capture and Storage (CCS) technology is imperative to reduce CO2 emissions by factories/plants/industries and vehicles and decrease global warming.
 One such method of CCS is Direct Air Capture technology.
 Below, we have answered the top 3 frequently asked questions about DAC to help you better understand the technology.

 1. What is direct air capture, and how does it work?